About children fighting

 These tips can make it easier to cool things down when sibling fights break out:

 - Treat all children fairly.
 But remember that fair treatment isn’t necessarily the same treatment.
-For example, it might not be possible to treat a six-year-old and a two-year-old the same.
+For example, it might not be possible to treat a six-year-old and a three-year-old the same.

 - Avoid negative comparisons.
-Saying something like, ‘You should have known better because you’re older than him’ or ‘You’re the troublemaker’ can make a child feel even more hurt or resentful.
+Saying something like, ‘You should have known better because you’re older’ or ‘You’re the troublemaker’ can make a child feel even more hurt or resentful.

 - Identify the cause of fighting.
 This helps you work out the best thing to do.
-For example, if a child has taken a toy from a sibling, you need to step in.
+For example, if a child has pushed a sibling and taken their toy, you need to step in.
 If you don’t, the child learns that fighting is a way to get what you want.
-Keeping an eye on your children is the secret to knowing the reason for the fighting – and deciding on the right way to deal it.
+Keeping an eye on your children is the secret to knowing the reason for the fighting – and deciding on the right way to deal with it.

 - Have a plan.
 This means thinking about how you’ll handle small disagreements as well as big fights.
 For example, you can help children work out small disagreements together, but you might decide to use consequences for fights involving physical violence, or for fights that happen after you’ve all agreed on a solution to a problem.

-What you do after a fight can help children learn how to solve their own problems in the future.
+What you do after a fight can help school-age children learn how to solve their own problems in the future.
 For best results, wait until tempers have cooled and children are ready to reason again.
+Then follow these steps.

 - Let children know what you plan to do.
 For example, ‘I’ve decided that neither of you should use the computer until we can find a way to stop the fighting.
 Do you understand?
 Are you willing to work on solving the problem now?’